vanngocthuyla/kinetic_mpro/mpro/CRC_pIC50/README.md

 - **args.out_dir**: specifies the directory where the results will be saved.

-- **args.fit_E_S**: if set to True, the model will estimate all enzyme-substrate parameters.
+- **args.fit_E_S**: if set to *True*, the model will estimate all enzyme-substrate parameters.

-- **args.fit_E_I**: if set to True, the model will estimate all enzyme-inhibitor parameters.
+- **args.fit_E_I**: if set to *True*, the model will estimate all enzyme-inhibitor parameters.

-- **args.multi_var**: if set to True, each dataset will have a measurement error estimated from the model.
+- **args.multi_var**: if set to *True*, each dataset will have a measurement error estimated from the model.
 Otherwise, datasets from the same experiment or plate will share the measurement error.

-- **args.multi_alpha**: if set to True, each dataset will have a normalization factor estimated from the model.
+- **args.multi_alpha**: if set to *True*, each dataset will have a normalization factor estimated from the model.
 Otherwise, datasets from the same plate will share the normalization factor.
 The **args.multi_var** and **args.multi_alpha** are only useful when we fit more than one CRC.

-- **args.set_lognormal_dE**: If set to True, a lognormal prior will be assigned for the enzyme concentration uncertainty.
+- **args.set_lognormal_dE**: If set to *True*, a lognormal prior will be assigned for the enzyme concentration uncertainty.
 Otherwise, a uniform prior will be used.

 - **args.dE**: This parameter specifies the uncertainty for the enzyme concentration.